-Dean Galigani is an experienced criminal defense attorney in Gainesville who is Board Certified in Criminal Trial Law by the Florida Bar.
+Dean Galigani is an experienced criminal defense attorney in Gainesville with decades of experience.
 He can provide a complete evaluation of your case as soon as you call (352) 375-0812 to receive a free initial consultation.

 Under Florida Statute § 893.13(6), actual or constructive possession of a controlled substance, scheduled by this Statute is a third-degree felony punishable by up to five years in prison and a fine of up to $5,000.